istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 All tracing options can be configured globally via `MeshConfig`.
-To simplify configuration, it is recommended to create a single YAML file which you can pass to `istioctl install -f` command.
+To simplify configuration, it is recommended to create a single YAML file which you can pass to the `istioctl install -f` command.

 {{< text yaml >}}
 cat <<'EOF' > tracing.yaml